The genealogy of branching Brownian motion with absorption

 \subsection{Related models and conjectures}

-Our inspiration for this model comes from the work of Brunet, Derrida, Mueller, and Munier \cite{bdmm1, bdmm2} concerning the effect of natural selection on the genealogy of a population.
+Our inspiration for this model comes from the work of Brunet et al. \cite{bdmm1,bdmm2} concerning the effect of natural selection on the genealogy of a population.
 They considered a model of a population with fixed size $N$ in which each individual has a fitness.
-They assumed that each individual has $k \geq 2$ offspring in the next generation, and that the fitness of each offspring is the parent's fitness plus an independent random variable with some distribution $\mu$.
+They assumed that each individual has $k \geq2$ offspring in the next generation, and that the fitness of each offspring is the parent's fitness plus an independent random variable with some distribution $\mu$.
 Of the $kN$ offspring, the $N$ with the highest fitness survive to form the next generation.
 This process repeats itself in each generation.
-Brunet et. al. \cite{bdmm1, bdmm2} gave a detailed and intricate, but not mathematically rigorous, analysis of this model and arrived at the following three conjectures:

-\begin{enumerate} \item If $L_m$ is the maximum of the fitnesses of the $N$ individuals in generation $m$, then $L_m/m$ converges almost surely to some limiting velocity $v_N$.
-Furthermore, the limit $v_{\infty} = \lim_{N \rightarrow \infty} v_N$ exists, and there is a constant $C$ such that
+Brunet et al.~\cite{bdmm1,bdmm2} gave a detailed and intricate, but not mathematically rigorous, analysis of this model and arrived at the following three conjectures: \begin{longlist}[(3)] \item[(1)] If $L_m$ is the maximum of the fitnesses of the $N$ individuals in generation $m$, then $L_m/m$ converges almost surely to some limiting velocity $v_N$.
+Furthermore, the limit $v_{\infty} = \lim _{N \rightarrow\infty} v_N$ exists, and there is a constant $C$ such that

-\item If two individuals are sampled from the population at random in some generation, then the number of generations that we need to look back to find their most recent common ancestor is of order $(\log N)^3$.
+\item[(2)] If two individuals are sampled from the population at random in some generation, then the number of generations that we need to look back to find their most recent common ancestor is of order $(\log N)^3$.

-\item If $n$ individuals are sampled from the population at random in some generation and their ancestral lines are traced backwards in time, the coalescence of these lineages can be described by the Bolthausen-Sznitman coalescent. \end{enumerate}
+\item[(3)] If $n$ individuals are sampled from the population at random in some generation, and their ancestral lines are traced backwards in time, the coalescence of these lineages can be described by the Bolthausen--Sznitman coalescent. \end{longlist}